Grading scale mechanism:

 I was about to give myself a score of 5 on this when I realized that Ciro Santilli claimed the same score, but backed with a huge tutorial he wrote on his own.

-Then I reevaluated myself and gave a score of only 3 - I can’t even write a fifth of Ciro’s tutorial.
+Then I reevaluated myself and gave a score of only 3 - I can’t even write the smallest portion of Ciro’s tutorial.

 - Linux #3#